hank5925/mlmdstp/README.txt

 Metric Learning for Music Discovery with Source and Target Playlists Ying-Shu Kuo 2015.11.19

-0. Check the slides for detailed instruction. http://www.slideshare.net/yingshukuo/user-preference-learning-and-playlist-generation
+0. Check the slides for detailed introduction. http://www.slideshare.net/yingshukuo/user-preference-learning-and-playlist-generation

 1. What is this?